 There are many pros of organizing a closet by classification and color.
-It’s easy to see in a neatly and organized fashion and you can see where you have too much or not enough of a particular color, pattern or print.
-However, the downside to organizing a closet this way is that your outfit choices are not as readily obvious like if a closet is organized by outfits.
+It’s easy to see in a neat and organized fashion and you can see where you have too much or not enough of a particular color, pattern, or print.
+However, the downside to organizing a closet this way is that your outfit choices are not as readily obvious as if a closet is organized by outfits.
 As a solution to this, what I suggest is that you keep a record or photograph the different outfits within your wardrobe and keep that list on hand.
 With my clients, I photograph all their outfits and they keep those photos neatly organized in an album.

 Other helpful closet organization tips

 #1- Keep a valet hook outside your closet

 Having some sort of a hook or place to hang clothes right outside your closet can be helpful.
 You can use this hook to hang tomorrow’s outfit the night before or hang your dry cleaning before you take it out of the plastic and hang it back in your closet.